chibicitiberiu/ytsm/Docker_README.md

 ```
 ### Quick Rundown:
 - `--expose 80:8000` maps the Host OS port 80 to the container port 80
-- `--env-file sqlite3.env.env` points to the env file with the desired variable settings (saves from typing them in the command line)
 - `--volume ./downloads:/usr/src/app/data/downloads` maps the downloads folder of the current directory to the container folder `downloads` (where you could set the program to download to)
 - `chibicitiberiu/ytsm:latest` tells Docker which image to run the container with (in this case, the latest version)